List of mosques in France

 It is difficult to say when the first mosque in France was built.
-There is archaeological evidence of an eighth-century mosque in Narbonne, France.
+There is archaeological evidence of a Christian basilica being converted into a mosque in 719, in Narbonne.
 The Tsingoni Mosque in the overseas department of Mayotte was built in 1538.

 The Mosque of the Bois de Vincennes was built in 1916 for temporary use during World War I, and disaffected in 1919.
 The Grand Mosque of Paris opened in 1926 retains iconic status and is one of the largest standing mosques in France.

+List by department

+The following mosques are located in France, sorted by department, with the department code.